amanangira/blog/content/posts/go-concurrency/sync-package/three-channel-and-select.md

 In the above program, within few executions you will either of c or d being picked up.
 Try tweaking with the time of one and see what happens?

-Another example, using channels to signal termination of Go routine.
+Another example, using channels to signal termination of goroutine.
 ```Go
 package main